-Very nice African Impala taxidermy shoulder mount.
-He is posed in an upright, alert pose with a slight turn to his left.
-His hair is thick and smooth in the beautiful coloring of tan, cream and brown.
-Symmetrical horns with heavy bases.
-Quality detailing with the taxidermy workmanship rated at Excellent.
-This mount would be an outstanding addition to the sportsman's trophy room or office.
+African Impala taxidermy shoulder mount.
+Upright, alert pose with a slight turn to his left.
+Good, thick hair in the beautiful coloring of tan, cream and brown.
+Medium-sized with symmetrical horns and heavy bases.
+Quality detailing with the taxidermy workmanship rated at "Excellent".
+This mount would be a good addition to the sportsman's trophy room or office.

 Scientific Name: Aepyceros melampus

 Size: 35" tall x 14" wide x 19.75" deep.